LauraBeatris/m2m-auth/docs/pages/research/stytch/index.md

 The API call returns `client_id` and `client_secret` credentials to be exchanged by the client to get an access token.

-Permissions can also be enforced by specifying `scopes` in which is going to be contained in the returned `access_token`.
+Permissions can be enforced by specifying `scopes` in which is going to be contained in the returned `access_token`.

 An application has to call this API endpoint in order to surface credentials for usage in other external services.